chiffa/BioFlow/README.rst

 such diverse source of knowledge as databases, simulation, publication data (currently in dev) and expert knowledge.

-This application is provided as-is, without any warranties or support.
-Use it at your onw risk.

-However, if you are willing to test it and encounter problems or are willing to provide feedback, please fill in an issue ticket on GitHub and I will be glad to assist you in the measure of my possibilities.
+The application is currently under development and in alpha stage.
+However, if you desire to use it, you are welcome to do so and fill in the tickets if you encounter any issues

-The license is BSD, but in case of academic usage, please cite the *url* (publication is in preparation).
-The full documentation is available at `readthedocs.org <http://bioflow.readthedocs.org/en/latest/>`__.
+The license is BSD, but in case of academic usage, please cite this *url* (I am currently writing a publication).
+The full API documentation is available at `readthedocs.org <http://bioflow.readthedocs.org/en/latest/>`__.

 Installation: